 What could be better on a summer’s day when the blueberries are ripe than a slice of lemony blueberry yogurt cake?
 I love how moist the yogurt makes the crumb, the juicy fresh berries, and the sweet-acidic bite of the glaze!
 This cake is an excellent reason to pull out your bundt pan and turn on the oven.

-I’ve been making this cake for several years now and it is one of my favorites to pull out mid-summer when I’m buried in blueberries and want to make a special dessert.
-I do love making Peach and Blueberry Crisps (and just made another the other day) and Summertime Peach Cake, but there is just something about a bundt cake I can’t resist.
+I’ve been making this blueberry yogurt cake for several years now and it is one of my favorites to pull out mid-summer when I’m buried in blueberries and want to make a special dessert.
+There is just something about bundt cakes that makes them extra special.

 I have FOUR bundt pans, and I want more. 🙂

 I have a basic, inexpensive one which I mostly use to cut the kernels off of corncobs.
 (You put the corn in the hole in the middle and the pans catches the kernels.)
-And then I have three nice, heavy-duty ones in different designs for yummy cakes.
+And then I have three heavy-duty ones in different designs for delicious cakes.
 Like this one!
-And my Cara Cara Bundt Cake.

 Not that she is against cake or eating cake.
 (See above.
 I got artistic with a photo her enjoying the first bite.)